rmunroe/appian-spear-power-tools/README.md

 ## SPT_Text_GetMetaphone

-Returns the Metaphone value for the given text value.
-Alternatively uses Double Metaphone if doubleMetaphone is true.
+Returns the Metaphone value for the given Text value.
+Alternatively uses Double Metaphone if doubleMetaphone is `true`.

 | Parameter       | Description                                               |
 | --------------- | --------------------------------------------------------- |